 - Conversely, business owners with fewer employees ranked mandatory paid sick/family leave laws at a lower rate than business owners who employ more personnel.
 The topic ranked last on the list for businesses with 1-19 employees at 13%, while 35% of businesses who employed 20-99 and 100-500 ranked the issue in their top three.

 The survey also revealed how top issues are ranking according to different demographics:

 - According to region, the South, Midwest, and Northeast fell in line with the National trend in selecting economic growth, taxes, and healthcare in their top three issues.
 The West differed slightly, favoring government regulation and complexity above healthcare as the third most important issue.

 - Similarly, both male and female business owners selected economic growth and taxes as their top two issues.
 However, male business owners selected government regulation and complexity third, while female business owners ranked healthcare as the third most important issue.

 While we won’t know how the results of the poll will hold up during the midterm elections, the numbers give preliminary insight into the priorities of American small and medium-sized business owners.
 Paychex president and CEO, Martin Mucci states,

 “Though every business is unique, there are universal issues that impact all businesses’ abilities to grow and thrive.
-Economic growth, taxes, and healthcare are among these…Each of these issues has seen legislative activity since the 2016 election, and many business owners will be reflecting on the impact those changes are having on their business to help inform how they’ll vote in November.”
+Economic growth, taxes, where to buy isotretinoin online and healthcare are among these…Each of these issues has seen legislative activity since the 2016 election, and many business owners will be reflecting on the impact those changes are having on their business to help inform how they’ll vote in November.”